 Who should enroll?

-Students in 10th—12th grade should enroll in this class.
+Students in 9th—12th grade should enroll in this class and should be able to write a basic high school level paper.
+Beginning drawing skills are recommended but not required for this class (students may take Beginning Drawing Mini Courses simultaneously, as they are direct instruction and do not require homework).
 This class will be the foundational class for all further and more advanced Aim Academy art courses.

 Evaluation and Feedback